Showing posts with label history. Show all posts

 It was true then.
 It remains true now.

-So this Memorial Day, we are called not only to decorate graves, but to defend ideals.
-To honor the dead not just with flags and flowers, but with action—with civic learning, civil dialogue, and a renewed belief that our shared work is still unfinished and still worth doing.
+This Memorial Day, we are called not only to decorate graves, but to defend ideals.
+To honor the dead not just with flags and flowers, but with action, with civic learning, civil dialogue, and a renewed belief that our shared work is still unfinished and still worth doing.

 Because if freedom is a light, then we must be its keepers.